 Please append to this document a description of your research sufficiently detailed to justify exemption under one or more of the above categories.
-(For more about this description and what it should contain, see page 8 of the Investigator's Manual) Final judgment on exemptions rests with the IRB.
+Final judgment on exemptions rests with the IRB.

 You will be notified if your study is found to be exempt from further IRB review.